Server Side Encryption with KES

 3. Configure automatic bucket-default SSE.

-Enabling SSE on an AIStor deployment automatically encrypts the backend data for that deployment using the default encryption key.
+Enabling SSE on an MinIO AIStor deployment automatically encrypts the backend data for that deployment using the default encryption key.

-AIStor requires access to KES and the external KMS to decrypt the backend and start normally.
+MinIO AIStor requires access to KES and the external KMS to decrypt the backend and start normally.
 The KMS must maintain access to the MINIO_KMS_KES_KEY_NAME.
 Once enabled, you cannot disable or reset encryption of the backend.

 Prerequisites